Getting your Trinity Audio player ready...

 Chapter 11: What Have I Done?

-I opened my eyes, but I didn’t move.
-Although I felt my neck, ears, and head snuggled on a comfy pillow, my brain ached as if I had just woken up from a bender.
-I raised my hand to my face and gently rubbed it downward.
-The grogginess was almost tangible, but at least the pain had subsided.
+Although my neck and head were snuggled on a comfy pillow, they ached as if I had just woken up from a car crash.
+I raised my hand to my face and pressed gently into my skin.
+The soreness stirred, but at least the pain had subsided.

 Is this the Awakening?

-The heaviness of that thought sank me even further into my bed.
-But there was a scarier reason I hadn’t budged.
-I was avoiding something fantastic, but I knew it was time to rise and face the music.
+The surrealness sank me even further into my bed.
+But there was a darker reason I hadn’t budged.
+I was avoiding something fantastic… something I knew it was time to rise and face.
 I turned my attention to the window on the right side of my bed to verify that it was sunny outside.
 It was.
-But I also looked to reaffirm a hazy memory of returning home.
-As I feared, the window hung open, and from it, a mud trail and bloody footprints led to the bed.
+But it reaffirmed a hazy memory of returning home.

 “Caring is one of her job prerequisites,” was a minimizing phrase my mother would say whenever I spoke highly of Shellie.